 Despite the harshness of these punishments, people continue to import snakes to Hawaii.
 There’s no established pet snake trade.
 So, any that are sold will fetch a higher price than elsewhere in the United States.

 And apart from deliberate importations, there are accidental importations too.
-Snakes can hide in many kinds of shipment, especially from tropical countries.
+Snakes can hide in many kinds of shipments, especially from tropical countries.
 They like to hide in dark, secure places, and shipping containers fit the bill.

 Are Pet Snakes Allowed in Hawaii?